Guitar Finger Exercises for Strength, Flexibility, and Independence

 This is a challenging exercise for guitar players, and one worth digging into.
 Beginners may want to leave this for later.

 This exercise uses two strings.
-The fingers move between the two strings in a given pattern.
+The individual fingers move between the two strings in a given pattern.
 As we choose strings further apart, the exercise becomes more difficult.

 In this exercise, there are two main goals: the musical and the physical.
 The physical is obvious, but the musical goal is easier to miss.